manuelpepe/PyAutoBlockchain/GUIDE.md

 ]
 ```

 This will make PAB run a task using the strategy we defined previously.
-It will create the strategy using the parameters
-in `params`, passing them as keyword arguments the strategy constructor, and repeat the tasks every hour.
+The dictionary in `params` will be passed as keyword arguments to the Strategy constructor.
+The task will repeat the every hour.

 Here we're telling it to read the balance from the `MATIC` contract (defined in `contracts.json` and `abis/`) and write it to
 the `balance-history.txt` file every hour.